-Calendar sharing at Office Online (office.com) will be turned off in April 2014.
+Calendar sharing at Office Online (office.com) was turned off on April 4 2014.
 After that date you'll only be able to share calendars using this method if you use a server that supports WebDAV.

 Outlook 2007 has a feature called "Publish to Internet" that allow you to publish your calendar to the Internet so you can share it with others.
 If you don't have your own web server, you can publish it to Microsoft's Office Online.
 This service is currently free but you will need a Microsoft account.